Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Strict monotonicity of the distance exponent

-Furthermore, before going to the proof of \Cref{theo:strictmonotonicity}, we introduce the following lemma that considers the structure of connected sets in the long-range percolation graph.
+Furthermore, before going to the proof of Theorem \ref{theo:strictmonotonicity}, we introduce the following lemma that considers the structure of connected sets in the long-range percolation graph.
+For a finite set $Z\subset \Z^d$, we define its average degree by $\overline{\deg}(Z)= \frac{1}{|Z|} \sum_{v\in Z} \deg(z)$.
+It is easy to show that for a fixed set $Z\subset \Z^d$, its average degree is of order $\E_\beta \left[\deg(\mz)\right]$, and for every $\alpha>1$ it is exponentially unlikely in $|Z|$ that the average degree of $Z$ is larger than $\alpha \E_\beta \left[\deg(\mz)\right]$.
+The next lemma shows that a similar statement also holds when not considering a fixed set $Z$, but all connected sets of a certain size containing the origin.
 It is proven in \cite[Lemma 3.2 and (24)]{baeumler2022distances}.
-For a finite set $Z$, we define its average degree by $\overline{\deg}(Z)= \frac{1}{|Z|} \sum_{v\in Z} \deg(z)$.